tsunami416604/azure-docs.hu-hu/articles/iot-edge/module-composition.md

 ---
-title: Deklarálja a modulok és útvonalak az üzembe helyezés jegyzékek – Azure IoT Edge |} A Microsoft Docs
+title: Declare modules and routes with deployment manifests - Azure IoT Edge | Microsoft Docs
-description: Ismerje meg, hogyan egy manifest nasazení kijelenti, mely modulok üzembe helyezéséhez, hogyan kell őket telepíteni, és közöttük üzenet útvonalak létrehozása.
+description: Learn how a deployment manifest declares which modules to deploy, how to deploy them, and how to create message routes between them.
 author: kgremban
 manager: philmea
 ms.author: kgremban